One Sky One World International Kite Fly For Peace -- Sunday, October 14, 2012 -- Always the Second Sunday in October

 Sign-Up Form

 We/I have read the Proclamation and Purpose Statements.
-We/I wish to participate in sponsoring a One Sky One World Kite Fly on Sunday, October 14, 2012.
+We/I wish to participate in sponsoring a One Sky One World Kite Fly in Denver on Sunday, October 8, 2017.

 One Sky One World Kite Fly